How to Create Peace: Personal and Communal

 “People awaken to Teshuvah – self-improvement and spiritual growth – not when censured or rebuked, but when they are helped to recognize their sins on their own.

 There is something inherently paradoxical about the awakening of Teshuvah.
 On the one hand, it must start from within.
 On the other hand, only the chick knows when to break out of its egg.
 If someone tries to hatch the egg prematurely, its growth can be ruined.
-This is what criticism and rebuke often do.
-They make a person shrink back, thereby hindering their development… because Teshuvah entails the unpleasant realization that we’re not living optimally, we react with defence mechanisms.
+This is what criticism and rebuke often do: they make a person shrink back, thereby hindering their development.
+Because Teshuvah entails the unpleasant realization that we’re not living optimally, we react with defense mechanisms.
 These can manifest as either self-justification or self-flagellation.
-In either case, the result is the same.
-We further entrench ourselves in our everyday lifestyle and don’t change.”
+In either case, the result is the same: we further entrench ourselves in our everyday lifestyle and don’t change.”

 The Path of Self-Improvement